 As part of our Heritage Arts Studio initiative, Blackstone River Theatre pursues arts education outreach by offering classes and workshops at the theatre with respected performers and teachers.
 This initiative allows the community to discover or reconnect with traditional art forms (music, song, dance, visual and literary arts) and become PARTICIPANTS in our regional arts heritage.

-Heritage Arts Studio offerings for Winter 2014 will include a 4-week session of five levels of fiddle classes starting on November 4 and November 5 with Cathy Clasper-Torch.
+Heritage Arts Studio offerings for Winter 2015 will include a 6-week session of five levels of fiddle classes starting on January 13 and January 14 with Cathy Clasper-Torch.
 There will also be total beginner fiddle with Cathy on Thursdays starting Jan.
-15. We will offer 4-week sessions of non-competitive Irish step dance classes for children and adult beginners and advanced/intermediate beginners with instructor Erika Damiani starting November 8 and November 9 as well as four classes geared for performance as part of Tir Na Nog Irish Dance.
+15. We will offer 8-week sessions of non-competitive Irish step dance classes for children and adult beginners and advanced/intermediate beginners with instructor Erika Damiani starting January 9, 10, and 11 including four classes geared for performance as part of Tir Na Nog Irish Dance.
 We have added a 4-week session of Cajun Two-Step and Beginner Zydeco with Jody Rudnick on Thursdays starting Jan.
 8 and we continue our popular Zumba classes on Monday evenings with April Hilliker.
-There will be 3 two-hour workshops for beginner dulcimer with Elwood Donnelly and Aubrey Atwater on April 4 and 18 and May 9 and 16.
+There will be 4-class session of beginner AND continuing mountain dulcimer with Elwood Donnelly and Aubrey Atwater on April 4 and 18 and May 9 and 16.
 Laura Travis will offer a two-day class in Celtic stone carving in limestone for beginners on May 16-17.